Heinz Kohut: The Analysis of the Self

 The Analysis of the Self is Heinz Kohut's first monograph, which was published in 1971.
 It is a treatise on narcissistic personality disorders, and on their psychoanalytic treatment.

-As his starting point, Kohut takes the conceptual separation of the self (German das Selbst) from the ego (German das Ich), which was done by Heinz Hartmann.
-Whereas the id, ego and super-ego are members of the psychic apparatus and thus agencies of the mind, the self is not an agency but still a content and a structure within the psychic apparatus.
+Kohut's point of departure is the conceptual separation of the self (German das Selbst) from the ego (German das Ich), as previously elaborated by Heinz Hartmann.
+Whereas the id, ego and super-ego are instances of the psychic apparatus and thus agencies of the mind, the self is not an agency but still a content and a structure within the psychic apparatus.

 The self contains two part structures, the grandiose self and the omnipotent object.
 These are structures that are found in the development of all human individuals, the healthy as well as the disturbed.
 They have their own developmental line, which according to Kohut (at the time) was separate from the developmental line of object love.
 With the narcissistically disturbed people, this development has been thwarted, and the narcissistic structures have been repressed, and thus the narcissistic energies involved with them are not in the disposal of the subject.
 This results in low self-esteem and many diffuse symptoms, including possible perversions.

 In the course of an analysis, these structures become activated and the patient is able to transform them.
 With some, the grandiose self will be dominant, resulting in what is called a mirror transference, and the patient expects to receive admiration from the analyst.
 With others, the omnipotent object is dominant, and in this case the patient directs an idealizing transference toward the analyst.

 In a normal childhood as well as in analysis, these (re)activated structures enter the process of transmuting internalization, and what follows is that the grandiose self will turn into a set of ambitions and the omnipotent object into a set of ideals.

 The various other parties, such as the psychoanalyst, will be called selfobjects, because they are experienced as part of the self.
 Though dynamic theory tends to place emphasis on childhood development, Kohut believed that the need for such selfobject relationships does not end at childhood but continues throughout all stages of a person's life.

 Kohut presented his theory as a parallel to the drive theory and the theory of the Oedipus complex.
 The idea was to present a theory of a type of patients whose psychological disturbance preceded the emergence of the Oedipus complex.
 It had traditionally been considered that these patients were too disturbed to be treated psychoanalytically.
 With Kohut's theory, the psychoanalytical treatment could now be extended to these patients as well.